dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/wireframes.md

 Question: As a Business Analyst, you are explaining the importance of Wireframes in the context of "User Flow".
 What is a key aspect of Wireframes that supports this use?
 A: They are primarily used to choose the final design elements like icons and images
-B: Wireframes facilitate the visualization of how the user will navigate through different features
+B: Wireframes visualize user navigation through features.
 C: They are only used for finalizing the content like text and media on the system
 D: Wireframes are mainly for backend development to understand data flow
 Answer: B